adhora7/Stm32-PCB-Design/README.md

 ## Contact

-For questions or collaboration, please reach out at [your email or contact info].
+For questions or collaboration, please reach out at fariaanowara82@gmail.com

 ---